 About Klaire A. Lockheart

 Klaire A. Lockheart is a feisty artist who uses traditional oil painting techniques to critique historical injustices in the traditional Western art world.
 She has lived in South Dakota since she earned her MFA from the University of South Dakota, and she is Miss Art World South Dakota.
 Lockheart enjoys using the human form as a vehicle to communicate the agency of women with viewers, especially since women artists were historically prohibited from studying live models and making historic paintings.
 In addition to addressing femininity and feminism within her artwork, Lockheart incorporates humor to make serious subjects approachable.
 She also creates fiber art to address concepts of women’s art and women’s work.
-Her recent solo exhibitions include Feminine Attempts at the Sioux City Art Center in Sioux City, IA; A is for Apron at the Ritz Gallery in Brookings, SD; and Ladylike Representations at Gallery 120 in Inver Grove Heights, MN.
+Her recent solo exhibitions include Feminine Attempts at the Sioux City Art Center in Sioux City, IA; A is for Apron at the Ritz Gallery in Brookings, SD; and Brodalisques at the Norfolk Arts Center, Norfolk, NE.